-Under the 1135 Blanket Waivers, the Centers for Medicare & Medicaid Services (CMS) is waiving the requirement for a quarterly fire drill due to safety concerns around the massing and moving of staff during these drills during COVID-19.
-In place of the quarterly fire drill, CMS will permit a documented orientation training program related to the current fire plan.
+Under the 1135 Blanket Waivers, the Centers for Medicare & Medicaid Services (CMS) is waiving the requirement for a quarterly fire drill around the massing and moving of staff during these drills during COVID-19.
+In its place, CMS will permit a documented orientation training program related to the current fire plan.
 The training will instruct employees, including existing, new or temporary employees, on their current duties, Life Safety procedures and the fire protection devices in their assigned area.

 How to Create an Orientation Training Program to Replace Quarterly Fire Drills